materik/cocoapod-locally/README.md

 ## Demo

 Open the `Demo.xcodeproj`.
 Look into the `Localizable.strings` files and see the `ViewController` class.
-Now go to the `demo` folder and execute `./localize.sh`.
+Now, go to the root folder in the terminal and execute:
-See how the `Localizable.strings` files have changed.
+`npm run demo`.
+See how the `Localizable.strings` files changes with the runs.

+## Test

+There are multiple tests for the package.
+You can run them locally by executing:
+`npm test`.

 ## Notes

-- Will make this into a Xcode plugin
+- Will attempt to make this into a Xcode plugin.